theNorstroem/furo-ui5/hugo/content/docs/components/furo-ui5-segmented-button.md

 ### **idFieldPath**
 default: **&#39;id&#39;**</small>

-Defines the field path that is used from the injected RepeaterNode to identify the option items.
+Defines the field path that is used from the bound RepeaterNode (`bindOptions()`) to identify the option items.
 Point-separated path to the field
 E.g. data.partner.ulid
 default: id